The Village Hubs

 The Age Well Huon Valley Village Hub is based on a model in which the Huonville activity centre acts as a primary Hub with other local groups providing satellite activities in smaller towns across the region.
 Older people in the community can join the Age Well network for free and can be referred to the Age Well link worker through a social prescription.
 The model is developing in partnership with a variety of local groups and partners.

 Orange City Council (NSW)

-The Orange Village Seniors Hub will provide a wide range of activities to enhance and support older people.
+The Orange Village Seniors Hub is providing a wide range of activities to enhance and support older people.
 Activities support physical, mental and social wellbeing, and financial and economic information and assistance, including local advocacy and financial legal and support services – All embedded in local cultural and gender contexts.
-In addition to this, the Hub will offer a comfortable and welcoming respite meeting space for seniors who are out and about shopping or attending business or medical appointments.
+In addition to this, the Hub offers a comfortable and welcoming respite meeting space for seniors who are out and about shopping or attending business or medical appointments.

 Pingelly Somerset Alliance Inc (WA)

-This Hub is based in far North Queensland and will provide Aboriginal and/or Torres Strait Islander elders the opportunity to maintain and expand their leadership role by sharing their stories and wisdom with different mobs, across different generations.
-A culturally safe space for elders to connect will be established to facilitate sessions and share knowledge about how best to contribute to the community.
+This Hub is based in far North Queensland and is providing Aboriginal and/or Torres Strait Islander elders the opportunity to maintain and expand their leadership role by sharing their stories and wisdom with different mobs, across different generations.
+A culturally safe space for elders to connect has been established to facilitate sessions and share knowledge about how best to contribute to the community.

 Sydney North Health Network (NSW)

-Sydney North Health Network (SNHN) will coordinate the establishment of a Hornsby Village Hub in partnership with the Hornsby Shire Council.
+Sydney North Health Network (SNHN) is coordinating the establishment of the Hornsby Village Hub in partnership with the Hornsby Shire Council.
 The Hub offers a range of initiatives to support social and physical wellbeing, learning to arts, and cultural activities – All aimed at improving wellbeing and mental health in older people.

 The Pear – Neighbourhood Node (SA)